VicBriar/movie-theater-api/README.md

 X `GET` all shows
 X `GET` one show
-X `GET` shows of a particular genre (genre in req.params)
-- `PUT` update rating of a show that has been watched
-- `PUT` update the status of a show
+X `GET` shows of a particular genre (genre in req.params) X `PUT` update rating of a show that has been watched X `PUT` update the status of a show
-- `DELETE` a show
+X `DELETE` a show

 **Make sure to include your routers in a directory named `routes`**